emissary-ingress/emissary/user-guide/getting-started.md

     Use any of the URLs listed next to `ambassador` to access the Ambassador Edge Stack.

-3. Navigate to `http://<your-IP-address>` and click through the certificate warning for access the Edge Policy Console interface.
+3. Navigate to `http://<your-IP-address>` and click through the certificate warning for access to the Edge Policy Console interface.
 The certificate warning appears because, by default, the Ambassador Edge Stack uses a self-signed certificate for HTTPS.
     * Chrome users should click **Advanced > Proceed to website**.
     * Safari users should click **Show details > visit the website** and provide your password.